-While the various programs provide a great starting point for many low credit home buyers, there are plenty of other options that be used on their own or even in conjunction with a loan program.
-These additional options all help to reduce the risk on the lenders end, making it easier for an individual to be approved for a bad credit home loan in Maryland.
+While the various programs provide a great starting point for many low credit home buyers, there are plenty of other options that can be used on their own or even in conjunction with a loan program.
+These additional options all help to reduce the risk on the lender’s end.
+So, it is easier for the lender to approve a bad credit home loan in Maryland.

 Rent To Own

 For those that can’t find a lender in their current situation, renting to own is a good option to consider.
 In this agreement, an individual agrees to rent a home for a specified period of time and has the option at the end to purchase the home.
-Typically, a portion of the rent goes to the principal on the home as well, which can then be applied to the purchase at the end.
+Typically, a portion of the rent goes to the principal on the home as well.
+You can use this portion of the rent to the purchase of the house at the end.

 This option is great in that it allows an individual to begin living in a home now, and purchase later.
 This gives them time to increase their credit score, as well as potentially reducing the cost of the home at the end of the lease.
-Keep in mind though, most rent to own contract require a non-refundable options fee.
-Similar to a stock option, this is a fee paid to the owner to compensate them for having to remove the home from the market, and to give the renter the option to purchase the home at a later date.
-This also doesn’t remove the need for financing, so be sure to be working on that credit score or may it may be difficult to purchase the home come lease end.
+Keep in mind though, most rent-to-own contracts require a non-refundable options fee.
+Similar to a stock option, this is a fee paid to the owner to compensate them for having to remove the home from the market and to give the renter the option to purchase the home at a later date.
+This also doesn’t remove the need for financing, so be sure to be working on that credit score, or may it may be difficult to purchase the home come lease end.

-For those looking to buy soon but lack the credit requirements a cosigner is a great way to tip the scale in their favor.
-Typically family or a trusted friend, a cosigner agrees to be responsible for the debt if the the main borrower fails to pay them.
+For those looking to buy soon but lack the credit requirements, a cosigner is a great way to tip the scale in their favor.
+Typically family or a trusted friend, a cosigner agrees to be responsible for the debt if the main borrower fails to pay them.

-This also means that their credit score is taken into account by the lender during the approval process.
+This also means that the lender takes their credit score into account during the approval process.
 By bringing in a high credit score cosigner, a lender will be much more likely to approve the loan.
 This can also affect things such as interest rates, which can reduce the amount a loan will cost over its lifetime.

 First Time Home Buyer Programs in Maryland with Bad Credit

 For those with 580+ credit scores, the down payment required is only 3.5%!
 This is significantly less than a conventional loan which might require 20%.
-For those with less than 580, the FHA loan can still be secured.
+Those with less than 580, can still secure the FHA loan.
 Current guidelines require only a credit score of 500, but with an increased 10% down payment.